pdclark/uploads-by-proxy/readme.txt

 == Changelog ==

+= 1.1.2 =

+* Fix: Resolve a warning output in debug environments.
+(Static function not declared as static.)

 = 1.1.1 =

 * Fix: Suppress notice that could keep image from displaying on first load when WordPress installed in root directory.
 Thanks [@justnorris](http://wordpress.org/support/topic/fixed-some-issues?replies=1).